JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

 ### Avestrians

  - Jorin Ashunter.
 A halfelven man and Avestrian freedom fighter.
     - Formerly and Knight Avestria and wartime friend of Oswyn, he is now a lieutenant in The Cranes
+    - Leader of the Talonstone cell of the Cranes
+ - Derna Deepview.
+A dwarven member of the Cranes.
+    -  Acts as the quartermaster and smith/artisan for the Talonstone cell of the Cranes
+ - Sethkan.
+A dragonborn soldier, and member of the Cranes
+    -  Acts as Jorin's second in command in the Cranes
+    -  Was Jorin's squire during the Avestrian war five years ago
+ - Ferdinand Farspirit.
+Human Cleric of the Cranes
+    -  A former priest of Dumos (one of the Radiant Ones), God of Protection

+ - Alita Willowroot.
+A young halfling sorcerer, on the run from the Redeemer's Inquisition

  - Boris Burrowfoot.
 The gnomish innkeeper of the Happy Gnome

 ### Other